Newcomb Scholars Program

 The Newcomb Scholars Program is the only selective, small cohort program for Tulane University undergraduates focused on feminist leadership.
 Together, the Scholars make up a community of diverse thinkers, leaders, and activists.
 With the help of their peers, the Newcomb faculty and staff, and the vast array of resources available to them through Newcomb Institute, Scholars are empowered to develop the skills necessary to become innovative and compassionate leaders in the 21st century.

-The 2023 application opens on July 5, 2023 and closes in September 2023.
+The 2023 application opens on August 5, 2024 and closes September 29, 2024 at 11:59 PM.
 Click the button to access the application and watch the recorded Q&A session to learn more.

 Program Information